camillehe1992/aws-terraform-examples/amplify-app/README.md

 # Host a React App on AWS Amplify

 The template provides source code to build a React application using AWS Amplify.
+A new build is triggered when there is a new commit pushed to remote branch.

 ## Terraform Structure